YapperCore/YAPPER-GORNS/README.md

 - Tech 3 - version 3.0

-## Features
-Features for this audio transcription is
+## Features for this audio transcription
 - Upload a File
 - Able to play audio file
 - Able to view transcripition text